ntlucia/BrownDwarf-SpectralIndices/README.md

 - whether it is a variable or non-variable candidate
 - (optional) The index-index chart of the object

+Attribution:
+Please cite Oliveros-Gomez, N. et al. (2022) whenever results are used in a publication.

 Future versions:
 Decide to use the method for a single object or a list of objects.

+Questions & feedback:
+species has been developed and is maintained by Natalia Oliveros-Gomez (nl.oliverosgomez@ugto.mx).
+Feel free to send an email for questions, comments, or suggestions.